hnlearndev/hnlearndev/README.md

     };

     let msg = format!(
-        "Welcome to my Github, My name is {}, an {}.
+        "Welcome to my Github.
+My name is {}, an {}.
 Hope you find something helpful to your journey.", me.name,
         me.role,
     );